 I'm not going to talk about rice in this blog, because I'd rather talk about my successful experiment in creating black bean soup.
 Unlike most of my efforts, I didn't research the task beforehand, so the entire process came right out of Yours-Truly's own brain.

-This recipe is for cooking in a 2 quart electric crock pot.
+This recipe is designed to be cooked in a 2 quart electric crock pot.
 Now you may think that using a crock pot aboard a boat is unlikely, but that isn't necessarily so.
 Electric power is often available at dock, and many boats have facilities for generating substantial power.
 So let's pretend that whatever boat we end up on will be able to support the use of a crock pot, at least occasionally.

 Suggested Equipment: